dvsekhvalnov/jose-jwt/README.md

 ```

 #### PBES2 using HMAC SHA with AES Key Wrap key management family of algorithms
-PBES2-HS256+A128KW, PBES2-HS384+A192KW, PBES2-HS512+A256KW key management requires `string` passphrase from which key will be derived
+PBES2-HS256+A128KW, PBES2-HS384+A192KW, PBES2-HS512+A256KW key management requires `string` passphrase to derive key from

 ``` cs
 var payload = new Dictionary<string, object>()